Rubén Domínguez- Díaz

-Hiring subsidies have been enacted by several countries during the Great Recession.
-This paper assesses if such hiring stimulus can be a powerful tool for stimulating employment in a liquidity trap.
-Towards this end, I build a New Keynesian model with equilibrium unemployment and incomplete markets.
-Quantitatively, I find that an increase in hiring subsidies reduces unemployment more in a liquidity trap than it does during normal times.
-Central to this result is the presence of precautionary savings.
-By stimulating labor demand, hiring subsidies reduce unemployment risk.
-To the extent that households need to self-insure, they reduce precautionary savings and increase demand for consumption goods, generating inflationary pressures.
+This paper assesses the ability of hiring subsidies to stimulate employment.
+I build a New Keynesian model with equilibrium unemployment and incomplete markets.
+Quantitatively, I find that an increase in hiring subsidies reduces unemployment more at the zero lower bound than it does during normal times.
+Central to this result is a precautionary savings channel.
+By stimulating labor demand, hiring subsidies reduce unemployment risk and precautionary savings.
+This increases the demand for consumption goods and generates inflationary pressures.
 At the zero lower bound, higher inflation expectations reduce the real interest rate, further stimulating consumption and hence amplifying the hiring stimulus.

 Work in Progress